-Date August 2017
+Date August 2018

 By the numbers

 Prices historically volatile: In the past, the markets for commodity DRAM, and to a slightly lesser extent NAND Flash, have been extremely volatile because of the commoditized nature of these products and fluctuations in demand.
 Typically, there is little differentiation between one manufacturer’s product and the next, resulting in competition in price and availability.
 Prices and values decrease when availability is high.
-When availability is scarce, prices and values stabilize and can sometimes even increase.
-The DRAM market has experienced a significant increase over the past 16 months; revenue is forecasted at $57.3 billion for 2017, a 39 percent increase over 2016.
-DRAM average selling prices are expected to continue increasing for the next six months, though probably not as rapidly as they did over the past 16 months.
+When availability is scarce, prices and values stabilize, and can sometimes even increase.
+DRAM market revenue grew 76 percent in 2017 compared to the prior year and is expected to grow another 30 percent in 2018.
+Some DRAM manufacturers are adding production capacity, which will result in an easing of an under-supplied market and pricing stability.